acacode/swagger-typescript-api/.changeset/easy-paths-check.md

 "swagger-typescript-api": patch
 ---

-Fix generateClient logic to exclude only 'no-client' argument.
+Fix generateClient logic to exclude only `no-client` argument.